The Imerys group and its businesses support numerous health, social, educational, environmental, humanitarian, cultural and sporting initiatives.

 Imerys is supporting an innovative, dynamic initiative run by the association TrottmyWorld to promote social entrepreneurship(1) worldwide.

-Alban and Hugues, two students from ESCP Europe and ESSEC business schools, will cross four continents and around 15 countries(2) in a year.
-During their adventure they will help and advise local social initiatives along two lines:
+Alban and Hugues, two students from ESCP Europe and ESSEC business schools, crossed four continents and around 15 countries(2) in a year.
+During their adventure they helped and advised local social initiatives along two lines:

 - Immersion in three companies by investing €10,000 of their own money for the businesses’ development.
 The medium-term goal is to recover the investment in order to support other companies,